-Visit 3: Lead Mentor will be assigned 2 guest mentors from various backgrounds to form a panel.
+Visit 4: Lead Mentor will be assigned 2-3 guest mentors from various backgrounds to form a panel.
 Each mentor will share their experiences in their career, study pathways, benefits, and opportunities.

 We have revised the program to be ‑flexible to suit each school’s individual needs.
-The Next Generation committee have worked closely with teachers to continue to develop
+The Next Generation committee has worked closely with teachers to continue to develop

 The program culminates in the Student Expo Day, held at Edith Cowan University.
 This is a great day out on campus, giving students the chance to experience uni life and also learn about the opportunities available to them when they finish high school.

 We work with industry supporters who provide industry-related activities and games for students to complete.
 Students rotate between the exhibitions and generate points through industry-related activities.
 The group that accumulates the most points throughout the day wins.